ivanyord/ansible-wp/README.md

 The playbooks folder contains the actual playbooks that will be executed.
 An example of how an execution is triggered:

  ansible-playbook -c ssh -D -i $inventory_hosts $playbook_name.yml

+ ### plugins.yml

+The plugins.yml playbook is calling the manage_plugins role. --extra-vars need to be passed in oredr to identify what exactly you'd like the playbook to do.
+The vars are boolean and are:

+plg_install
+plg_activate
+plg_deactivate
+plg_delete
+plg_update
+plg_find

+and plugin_name should be specified.

+So for example if you want to install the plugin 'random-plugin-name' your playbook should be invoke like that:

+ansible-playbook -c ssh -D -i $inventory_hosts plugins.yml --extra-vars "plg_install=true plugin_name=random-plugin-name"